KristinaMatuleviciute/reactapp/README.md

 # reactapp
-Simple app with React, client side with express server side.
+Simple app with React- client side and Express server side.

 ## Install
 To install the app locally, simply clone the repo,